-Runway 30 (Figures 3 and 5) For aircraft arriving to Runway 30 from the north, the proposed design will move further to the east.
-Bagdad will no longer be overflown when this runway is being used.
-When Runway 30 is used for departures, jets and light aircraft will follow the proposed flight path overhead Bagdad at heights of 2.5 to 3.5 km.
+- Light aircraft SID approximately 5km to the south for aircraft tracking to locations such as Strahan - Light aircraft SID approximately 7.5 km to the northeast, which is the current departure track used by jet and light aircraft with be flown by light aircraft only, to locations such as Launceston - Jet aircraft SID approximately 7.5 km to the northeast to locations such as Adelaide or Perth.
+These aircraft will be climbing through 15,000 feet when tracking near Campania.
+Runway 30 (Figures 3, 4 and 6) When Runway 30 is used for arrivals, the proposed flight path will move from south of Campania to approximately 7 km to the northeast.
+When Runway 30 is used for departures, the proposed flight path (approximately 38 aircraft) will no longer track overhead Campania.
+Instead jet and light aircraft SIDS will track 7-8 km either side of the Campania area.
 Flight Path Corridors The current and proposed flight paths are presented as 'flight path corridors'.
 The corridors contain the flight path track in the centre and an area either side of the track, where aircraft can be expected to operate.
 This is because aircraft performance can vary across aircraft types, operators and in different weather conditions.

-Figure 1: Runway 12 Operations

-Key: Current Arrivals Proposed Arrivals
+Figure 1: Runway 12 Arrival Operations Key: Ourrent Arrivals Proposed Arrivals Smart Tracking

-Proposed Smart Tracking Arrivals

-Figure 2: Runway 12 Operations
+Figure 2: Runway 12 Departure Operations Key: Ourrent Departures

-Key: Current Departures

-Proposed Departures